 The source for DG (non G98) data is the connection request database held in Northern Powergrid.

-CHP installations where fuel had not been determined have been included in the report.
-Fossil-fuel powered CHP installations were excluded (none in 2020/21).
+CHP installations where fuel had not been determined have been included in the report (none such installations in 2021-22).
+Fossil-fuel powered CHP installations excluded from E7 Table in 2021-22 are as follows: